 What is cancer?

-Cancer cells often travel to other parts of the body where they begin to grow and replace normal tissue.
+If cancer cells grow out of control, they may travel to other parts of the body.
 This process, called metastasis, occurs when cancer cells find their way into the bloodstream or lymphatic system of our body.
-When cells from a cancer like bowel cancer spreads to another organ like the liver, the cancer is still called bowel cancer, not liver cancer.
+When this happens, the cancer is still referred to, and treated as, the original cancer type.
+For example, bowel cancer cells that spread to another organ like the liver, are still considered bowel cancer cells.

 Types of Cancer: